- ABOUT US

 - ADMINISTRATIVE OFFICES

 - BERKS COUNTY SCHOOLS

-Educators can earn 3 ACT 48 hours for the session.
+Educators may earn four (4) Act 48 hours for attending the seminar.

 Community partners, including elected officials, mental health professionals, and first responders are also invited to attend.

 Sponsored by the Berks County MH / DD Program